clojure-lsp/clojure-lsp/docs/settings.md

 | `sqlite-db-path`                    | Where to store the project's analysis cache, used to speed up next `clojure-lsp` startup.
 A path relative to project root or an absolute path.                                                                                                                                                                                                                                                                       | `.lsp/sqlite.db`                                                                                                     |
 | `log-path`                          | A absolute path to a file where clojure-lsp should log.                                                                                                                                                                                                                                                                                                                                                              | A JVM tmp path, usually `/tmp/clojure-lsp.*.out`                                                                     |

 ### Diagnostics (linter)

 #### clj-kondo

-`clojure-lsp` uses [clj-kondo](https://github.com/clj-kondo/clj-kondo) under the hood to lint the code and retrieve the analysis to make most of features work, you don't have to install clj-kondo to make it work, `clojure-lsp` will use a specific clj-kondo version that can be retrieved via `clojure-lsp --version`, but make sure you have it properly configured in your `.clj-kondo/config.edn` file.
+`clojure-lsp` uses [clj-kondo](https://github.com/clj-kondo/clj-kondo) under the hood to lint the code and retrieve the analysis to make most of features work, you don't have to install clj-kondo to make it work.

+For example, if you are a (neo)vim user and have [ale](https://github.com/dense-analysis/ale) installed as a plugin, you **should not** have this configured as a linter `let g:ale_linters = {'clojure': ['clj-kondo']}` in your vimrc.
+Having this linter enabled via `ale` will only conflict with the built-in clj-kondo bundled with clojure-lsp.

+`clojure-lsp` will use a specific clj-kondo version that can be retrieved via `clojure-lsp --version`, but make sure you have it properly configured in your `.clj-kondo/config.edn` file.

 It has the possible key/values:

 - `:level` with available values: `:off`, `:on` with default value of `:on`
 - `:report-duplicates` which will show all linters of the same symbol instead of showing only the first spot.
 Available values: `true`, `false` with default value of `true`

 Example: